frqatarina25/jobs/README.md

 ## Contact

-For any questions or inquiries, please contact Youssef Rifai at ucefstuff@gmail.com.
+For any questions or inquiries, please contact Fadila Rizky Qatarina at frqatarina25@gmail.com.